 One of the main purposes of this blog is to supplement Lee Marvin Point Blank, as well as shed light on some of the actor’s lesser known work, and a perfect example of that is the 1956 Paul Newman vehicle, The Rack.
-Based on a teleplay by Rod Serling with an expanded screenplay by Stewart Stern, the film was based on the high number of U.S. soldiers that collaborated with the enemy during the Korean War.
+Based on a teleplay by Rod Serling with an expanded screenplay by Stewart Stern, The Rack was based on the high number of U.S. soldiers that collaborated with the enemy during the Korean War.
 At the time of the film’s release that number was more than three thousand.

 To shed light on the problem, Serling and then Stern fashioned this tale of how one solider (Paul Newman) broke under pressure as a P.O.W. and the effect it has on his martinet father (Walter Pidgeon), widowed sister-in-law (Anne Francis), and his court-martial that takes up the bulk of the film.
 The lawyers battling the case are prosecutor Wendell Corey and defense attorney Edmond O’Brien.

 See any mention above of Lee Marvin in that summation?
 Well, there’s a reason for that…..

 Marvin’s contribution to the film is important enough to rate the billing he received but not enough to be included in the advertising.
 Why is that?
 Mainly due to the fact that he has only two short scenes in the film, but they are two of the best the film has to offer.
 He plays a fellow P.O.W. who early on sets the tone of the films’s seriousness when he commits an act of symbolic assault on Newman….